 Knickpoints are zones of locally steepened bed slope in the long profiles of rivers.
-They are most commonly observed in rivers incising into bedrock (e.g., Crosby and Whipple,

-20 2006) or a cohesive substrate (e.g., Papanicolaou et al., 2008).
-When sufficiently sharp, they take the form of waterfalls or headcuts (e.g., Hayakawa and Matsukura, 2003; Bennett and Alonso, 2006).
-They may also be manifested, however, as less steep knick zones (Hayakawa and Oguchi, 2006).
-Although the position of a knickpoint can stabilize in some cases (e.g., Bennett et al., 2006), a migrating knickpoint invariably recedes upstream (e.g., the analysis of 236 knickpoints in Crosby and Whipple, 2006).
+They are most commonly observed in rivers incising into bedrock (e.g. Crosby and Whipple, 2006) or a cohesive substrate (e.g. Papanicolaou et al., 2008).
+When sufficiently sharp, they take the form of waterfalls or head cuts (e.g. Hayakawa and Matsukura, 2003; Bennett and Alonso, 2006).
+They may also be manifested, however, as less steep knickzones (Hayakawa and Oguchi, 2006).
+Although the position of a knickpoint can stabilize in some cases (e.g. Bennet et al., 2000), a migrating knickpoint invariably recedes upstream (e.g. the analysis of 236 knickpoints in Crosby and Whipple, 2006).
+Shen et al. (2012) reports a rapid response in the lower Mississippi River to sea level forcing.
+Terrace formation after a sea-level fall in the Mississippi River basin extended to 600 km upstream within

+10 ky, which happened over a very short time compared to the basin response time.
+The study, even though the flow is supercritical in the experiment, demonstrates how the system responds to a base-level fall, generates multiple knickpoints, and reaches a new equilibrium, and also show time fraction of individual knickpoint migration relative to the basin equilibrium timescale.
 Knickpoint formation and migration has been modeled successfully in laboratory experiments using a model bedrock or cohesive material.
-Knickpoints are usually initiated by emplacing an initial knick zone along a channel, making a step elevation drop at the downstream end or impulsively lowering base level at some point during the exper-
+Knickpoints are usually initiated by emplacing an initial knickzone along a channel, making a step elevation drop at the downstream end or impulsively lowering base level at some point during the experiment.

-- iment.
 Gardner (1983) found that knickpoints in homogeneous model bedrock generated by successive base level drops tended to decay as they migrated upstream.
-Numerous studies, however, have shown that in cases with heterogeneous model bedrock (e.g., alternating cohesive and noncohesive layers), knickpoints can evolve to an approximately self-preserving state as they migrate upstream (e.g., Holland and - Pickup, 1976; Stein and LaTray, 2002).
+Numerous studies, however, have shown that in cases with heterogeneous model bedrock (e.g. alternating cohesive and noncohesive layers), knickpoints can evolve to an approximately self-preserving state as they migrate upstream (e.g. Holland and Pickup, 1976; Stein and LaTray, 2002).
 Hasbargen and Paola (2000) observed the autogenic formation and regression of successive knickpoints in a homogeneous model bedrock as base level was lowered at a constant rate.
-These knickpoints seem likely due to mechanism of incisional cyclic steps studied theoretically by Parker and Izumi (2000), observed experimentally in a homogeneous model bedrock by Brooks (2000) and formed by turbidity currents by Toniolo and Cantelli (2007).
+These knickpoints seem likely due to mechanism of incisional cyclic steps studied theoretically by Parker and Izumi (2000), observed in the field by Fildani (2006) experimentally in a homogeneous model bedrock by Brooks (2001) and formed by turbidity currents by Toniolo and Cantelli (2007).

-Experiments that aim to produce knickpoints or knick zones have also been performed in noncohesive sediment.
+Experiments that aim to produce knickpoints or knickzones have also been performed in noncohesive sediment.
 Brush and Wolman (1960) found that an oversteepened reach dissipated under such conditions.
-Lee and Hwang (1994), supporting this notion, further found that an initially vertical face created by base level lowering tended to decay rapidly in time as the bed degraded, so that a knickpoint was not formed.
+Lee and Hwang (1994), supporting this notion, further found that an initially vertical face created by base-level lowering tended to decay rapidly in time as the bed degraded, so that a knickpoint was not formed.
 Cantelli et al. (2004, 2008) verified this result in the course of experimental and numerical studies of dam removal.

 Under the right conditions of Froude-supercritical flow, multiple knickpoints can form under quasi-equilibrium conditions (Winterwerp et al, 1992; Taki et al., 2005; Yokokawa et al., 2011).
-These knickpoints take the form of cyclic steps (i.e., trains of upstreammigrating bedforms, each bounded by hydraulic jumps) and can form under conditions of constant stationary base level, with new steps forming at the downstream end of the reach as previously formed steps migrate out of the reach.
+These knickpoints take the form of cyclic steps, that is, trains of upstream-migrating bedforms, each bounded by hydraulic jumps and can form under conditions of constant stationary base level, with new steps forming at the downstream end of the reach as previously formed steps migrate out of the reach.
 Muto et al. (2012) have observed similar quasi-equilibrium trains of cyclic steps on the alluvial top set of prograding deltas.